claytron5000/myblog/_posts/2018-07-02-easy-incorporate-react.md

 Thanks, dear reader, if you got this far.
 The question I set out to answer was, is it easy to add React to an existing site?
 I think the answer is, yes, it is.
 But if you want to do anything more complicated than a simple counter, you'll probably want to add JSX, and the compiler.
 While it's nice that I can compile JSX with relative ease.
 I think the actual use-case for this in production is pretty limited.
 After all, I think most JavaScript developers could implement a simple counter without the excess weight of the React libraries.
 Maybe if I wanted to add a very complicated widget to an existing site, or a situation where I want to slowly transition a site from server-render to client site render.

+And this leaves un-expolored the actual challenging part of a real website, which will have some Javascript functionality already in place, probably jQuery.
+Keeping those the jQuery seperate from React would be a whole other interesting challenge.

 What this process _is_ great for is learning.
 Getting up and running in react in just a few minutes is a real pleasure.
 And it was fun to write some "plain React" without JSX.